You are hereCurriculum Vitae

 Education:

 Ph.D.
-Aerospace Eng Sciences: Class of 2012, The University of Colorado at Boulder, (In Progress)
+Aerospace Eng Sciences: Class of 2013, The University of Colorado at Boulder

 M.S.
 Aerospace Eng Sciences: Class of 2008, The University of Colorado at Boulder, GPA 3.86